Volcanos, the ultimate natural force of destruction. They’re unforgiving, uncompromising and unstoppable.

 Next, a highly-trained crew of pilots would fly over the volcano, drop their payload and get the heck out of Dodge.
 If things worked perfectly, as in they used the exact right amount of explosives, and hit the perfect spot in exactly the right way, the top of the volcano would crumble into itself, keeping the magma mostly underground.

 There might still be some seepage around the base of the volcano, but it wouldn’t be anything like how the eruption would’ve played out naturally.
-But, if we’re being honest, it would be like trying to put out fire with gasoline.
+But, if we’re being honest, it would be like trying to put out a fire with gasoline.

 Geologists warn that trying to bomb a volcano might actually make things worse.
 A lot worse.